Skip to content

 How much milk should a newborn drink per day based on weight?

 The standard clinical estimate is 150 mL per kilogram of body weight per day for healthy term newborns and infants.
-For example, a 3.5 kg newborn would need approximately 525 mL of milk or formula spread across feeds throughout the day.
-Newborns typically feed 8–12 times per day, so volumes per feed are small at first, often 30–60 mL, and increase as the baby grows.
-Actual intake will vary, and hunger cues are a reliable guide alongside weight monitoring.
+A 3.5 kg newborn would need approximately 525 mL of milk or formula spread across feeds throughout the day.
+Newborns typically feed 8–12 times in 24 hours, so volumes per feed are small at first — often 30–60 mL in the first week, increasing to 60–90 mL by week 2 and 90–120 mL by month 1.
+Actual intake varies considerably, and hunger cues (rooting, sucking on hands, crying) are a reliable guide alongside weight monitoring and wet-diaper count.
+Cluster feeding and growth spurts can temporarily increase intake dramatically without indicating a problem.

 When should I adjust my infant's daily feeding volume?

-Feeding volumes should be reviewed whenever the infant shows signs of inadequate intake, such as poor weight gain, fewer than six wet diapers per day, or persistent hunger after feeds.
-Volume also naturally increases as the infant grows and their stomach capacity expands.
-After introducing solid foods around 6 months, milk volumes typically begin to decline gradually.
-Always consult a pediatrician before significantly increasing or decreasing feeding volumes, especially in the first weeks of life.
+Feeding volumes should be reviewed when the infant shows signs of inadequate intake (poor weight gain, fewer than 6 wet diapers/day after the first week, persistent hunger after feeds, lethargy) or excessive intake (frequent spitting up of large volumes, refusing breast/bottle, very loose stools).
+Volume also naturally increases as the infant grows and stomach capacity expands.
+After introducing solid foods around 6 months, milk volumes begin to decline gradually, often dropping to 600–900 mL/day by 12 months.
+Always consult a pediatrician, health visitor, or lactation consultant before significantly increasing or decreasing feeding volumes, especially in the first 6 weeks of life when feeding patterns are still being established.
+Weight checks at well-child visits guide adjustments.

 Is the 150 mL per kg formula accurate for breastfed infants?